Bring the Noise

 "Bring the Noise" is a song by the American hip hop group Public Enemy.
 It was included on the soundtrack of the 1987 film Less than Zero; the song was also released as a single that year.
 It later became the first song on the group's 1988 album, It Takes a Nation of Millions to Hold Us Back.
 The single reached on the Billboard Hot R&B/Hip-Hop Songs chart.

 The song's lyrics, most of which are delivered by Chuck D with interjections from Flavor Flav, include boasts of Public Enemy's prowess, an endorsement of Nation of Islam leader Louis Farrakhan, retorts to unspecified critics, and arguments for rap as a legitimate musical genre on par with rock.
-The lyrics also have a notable metrical complexity, making extensive use of meters like dactylic hexameter.
+The lyrics also have a metrical complexity, making extensive use of meters like dactylic hexameter.
 The title phrase appears in the chorus.
 The song includes several shout-outs to fellow hip hop artists like Run-D.M.C., Eric B, LL Cool J and, unusually for a rap group, Yoko Ono, Sonny Bono and the thrash metal band Anthrax.
 Anthrax later collaborated with Chuck D to cover the song.

 The song's production by the Bomb Squad, which exemplifies their characteristic style, features a dissonant mixture of funk samples, drum machine patterns, record scratching by DJ Terminator X, siren sound effects and other industrial noise.

 Critic Robert Christgau has described the song as "postminimal rap refracted through Blood Ulmer and On the Corner, as gripping as it is abrasive, and the black militant dialogue-as-diatribe that goes with it is almost as scary as "Stones in My Passway" or "Holidays in the Sun".
 "Bring the Noise" was ranked on Rolling Stones list of the 500 greatest songs of all time.